itwela/AIBOT/README.md

 From my findings so far, I have leanred a great deal.
 The biggest thing Ive learned so far is the power of taking SMALL profits.
 I cant wait to show the power of the findings I have found and will continue to find.

-My next steps are to get this test data and link it with chart.js